-THC is psychoactive, it produces the dopamine or “high” and is prohibited in many countries except for products made for medical purposes.
-It’s important to remember that CBD can be produced from both hemp and marijuana but the level of THC will dictate whether it can be provided legally without a specific approval by the local health administration.
+THC is psychoactive, it produces dopamine or “high” and is prohibited in many countries except for products made for medical purposes.
+It’s important to remember that CBD can be produced from both hemp and marijuana, but the level of THC will dictate whether it can be provided legally without specific approval by the local health administration.

 - Choose a type of hemp that has a high potential yield of CBD

-- Choose a carrier oil which will make it easier for you to take
+- Choose a carrier oil that will make it easier for you to take

 - Heat the hemp to activate the production of CBD

 - Remove any by-products or residual substances

 - Mix the final product with a base or “carrier” oil

 Carbon Dioxide Extraction